 View more guides at Linux Wiki Guides

 This is a guide to running Linux with the ASUS Transformer Book Trio TX201LA laptop.
-This laptop is actually two physical devices in one (i.e. like the typical Asus Transformers except better), a tablet running Android 4.2.2 and a dock that can function separately from the tablet with another OS.
+This laptop is actually two physical devices in one (i.e. like the typical Asus Transformers except better), a tablet running Android 4.2.2 OS and android apps available from apkmonk & play store and and a dock that can function separately from the tablet with another OS.
 The two devices enable the laptop to function in three different modes: laptop, “desktop,” and tablet.
 Hence the “Trio” moniker.

 This guide is intended to provide you details on how well this laptop works with Linux and which modules you need to configure.
 For details on how to actually install and configure the required modules have a look at our guides section for distribution specific instructions.